To edit a dashboard, you must have the following prerequisites:

 Editing dashboard details

-In edit mode, select Show dashboard details from the dashboard three-dot menu.
+In edit mode, select Show dashboard details from the three-dot Dashboard actions menu.
 The Description text box then becomes editable.

 Once you are finished editing the description, click Save to save the change.